esteban-mendoza/ir-spanish/README.md

 ## Research Questions

 1. Does rank fusion of lexical and semantic retrieval models improve relevance over individual models for Spanish IR?
-2. How do the Borda and Condorcet fusion methods compare against the standard Reciprocal Rank Fusion (RRF)?
+2. How do the BordaFuse, Condorcet, CombMNZ, RBC, and ISR fusion methods compare against the standard Reciprocal Rank Fusion (RRF)?
+3. How does rank fusion compare against late interaction (Jina-ColBERT-v2) and cross-encoder reranking (bge-reranker-v2-m3, jina-reranker-v3)?
-3. Can open-source hybrid systems match or surpass proprietary baselines (e.g., OpenAI's `text-embedding-3-large`) on MessIRve?
+4. Can open-source hybrid systems match or surpass proprietary baselines (e.g., OpenAI's `text-embedding-3-large`) on MessIRve?

 ## Retrieval Models